Tixit/Gem.js/README.md

 #### `$setup` and `$kill`

-`$setup(gem)` is a function that is run when the style is applied to a gem, and `$kill(gem, setupObject)` is run when the style is removed from a gem.
-Both functions get the gem being given the style as their first argument, the `$kill` also gets the return value of the `$setup` function as its second argument.
+`$setup(gem, style)` - A function that is run when the style is applied to a `gem`.
+The passed `style` parameter is the style containing the $setup function.

+`$kill(gem, setupObject)` - Run when the style is removed from a gem.
+Also gets the return value of the `$setup` function as its second argument.

 For example:

 ```javascript
 var S = Style({